Biogen – SOD1 Antisense Oligonucleotide (BIIB067 – Tofersen)

 Biogen partnered with Ionis Pharmaceuticals to advance a type of therapy called antisense oligonucleotides (ASOs), which are biological substances that can block the production of a specific gene/protein target.
 The first ASO target for ALS is superoxide dismutase 1 (SOD1); the first gene discovered to cause ALS back in 1993.
 A small change in the composition of the SOD1 gene leads to an abnormal SOD1 protein.
 Over the years, it was determined that this abnormal protein causes ALS, not by losing its normal, protective function, but by becoming toxic to motor neurons.
 An ASO that blocks SOD1 production was suggested as a logical treatment target.

-In April 2021, Biogen announced the intent to offer a first stage of compassionate use access to a subset of individuals affected by SOD1-ALS beginning with individuals who have the most rapidly progressive disease.
+In April 2021, Biogen announced the intent to offer a first stage of early access to a subset of individuals affected by SOD1-ALS beginning with individuals who have the most rapidly progressive disease.
 This program began in July 2021.
 The second stage, aimed at providing access to the broad SOD1-ALS population would be triggered by phase 3 study results that indicate safety and efficacy, yielding no need for additional studies.

 On October 17, 2021, a presentation and press release described the results of the phase 3 VALOR study indicating that while tofersen did not demonstrate statistical significance in the primary measure of disease progression as measured by the ALSFRS-R, multiple secondary and exploratory measures of motor function, respiratory function, muscle strength and quality of life suggested the potential of a positive effect.
 Reduction in SOD1 levels resulting in a statistically significant reduction in CSF neurofilament light chain levels (NfL) also suggest potential perseveration of neuronal health.
 Further analysis of the trial data by the scientific and medical community will be necessary to better understand these complex results and how they correlate to a potential for a clinically meaningful effect in people living with ALS caused by mutations in the SOD1 gene.